factory-x-contributions/factoryx-edc/docs/usage/management-api-walkthrough/01_assets.md

 The `@id` parameter will identify the configured endpoint access permanently.
 This is the same id that a data consumer will see when being presented the corresponding data offers when retrieving the [catalog](04_catalog.md).
-However, there it won't be styled as an `edc:asset` but as a `dcat:DataSet`.
+However, there it won't be styled as an `edc:asset` but as a `dcat:Dataset`.
 Additionally, there is the possibility to add `properties` to the Asset, which are exposed in the catalog to potential Data Consumers.
 There are conventions in the Factory-X Dataspace how Data Providers should set properties.
-This enables
-Data Consumers to decide what Data Offers they want to negotiate for.
-This matters especially when the Data Consumer has to add URL-segements or
-HTTP bodies to its requests.
+This enables Data Consumers to decide what Data Offers they want to negotiate for.
+This matters especially when the Data Consumer has to add URL-segements or HTTP bodies to its requests.
 The value entered as the Asset's `@id` will automatically be added as a redundant `edc:id` property.

 Most consequential however is the `dataAddress` section of the asset-APIs payload.
 It configures the Data Plane's behavior.
 Depending on the protocol used for data exchange, an EDC will use different Data Planes.
 This is manifested by